MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/save-and-load-ink.md

 UWP apps that support Windows Ink can serialize and deserialize ink strokes to an Ink Serialized Format (ISF) file.
 The ISF file is a GIF image with additional metadata for all ink stroke properties and behaviors.
 Apps that are not ink-enabled, can view the static GIF image, including alpha-channel background transparency.

+> [!NOTE]
+> ISF is the most compact persistent representation of ink.
+It can be embedded within a binary document format, such as a GIF file, or placed directly on the Clipboard.

 <div class="important-apis" >
 <b>Important APIs</b><br/>
 <ul>